 Youth Dance Classes

-We are proud to offer Youth Dance Classes at The Moss Center as a means of fostering a lifelong love of dance and the arts to the youth in our community.
+We are proud to offer Youth Dance Classes at The Moss Center as a means of fostering a love for dance.
+Since 2015, The Moss Center has provided fun and inclusive dance classes for the youth in our community.
+Our youth dance program addresses financial barriers to arts education.

 The reduced pricing of these classes is intended to assist families who are experiencing financial limitations (see requirements below).